petlab-unil/replica/README.md

 This step involves preprocessing the PDF files of the articles to extract the content from it.

 ### Creating the mappings
 Mappings are definitions of elements' types and their respective style.
-In the current version, this is only used to detect the title.
-In the future versions, the mappings will let you detect other types of content that uses a specific font name.
-A mapping looks like the one below (CHI '17 style), and is stored in a JSON file:
+Below is an example of a mapping:
 ```
 [
   {